Trupti1594/Data-structures/bitwise_op_README.md

-# clear bits from m to n position using bitwise operatpors #
+# clear bits from m to n position using bitwise operatpors(left and right position inclusive) #

 ```
 //clear bits between left and right position using bitwise operator